 Music Theory, Performance & Violin Ensemble

 We believe that serious study of classical music is vital for a young mind’s intellectual, spiritual, and aesthetic growth.
-Group music classes, which meet four days a week, include the study of music theory and participation in violin ensemble; they also provide an opportunity for students to perform in front of their peers the piano pieces which they are studying in their individual piano lessons twice a week.
+Grades K-3 take group music classes, which include the study of music theory and participation in violin ensemble; they also provide an opportunity for students to perform in front of their peers the piano pieces which they are studying in their individual piano lessons twice a week.
 In the early grades, children master simple rhythms (quarter and half notes), learn the contrast between two- and three-beat meters, practice singing on pitch, and write musical dictations of increasing complexity.
 In subsequent grades, students continue building their music skills as they sing, solo and in chorus, to piano, violin, and guitar accompaniment and train in solfeggio and dictation.
 Pieces analyzed, sung, and played range across the Medieval, Baroque, Classical, and Romantic eras, and emphasis is laid on the history of Western music and on familiarity with its different genres.

 Individual Music Lessons

-In addition to group music lessons, every student also has two individual piano lessons weekly.
+In addition to group music lessons, students in grades K-3 take weekly individual piano lessons.
 The skills mastered in the course of these individual sessions are consistently applied during the group exercises.
 Every student progresses at his or her own individual pace building a piano repertoire.
+Students in grades 4-8 have the option of continuing with piano lessons assuming that they have demonstrated consistent progress and commitment to regular practice and are in good standing in other academic subjects.
 The school hosts two musical recitals in the course of the year: these are festive occasions during which students share their progress on the piano with family and friends.